vg-json-data/sm-json-data/strats.md

 ## Exit conditions

-In all strats with an `exitCondition`, the `to` node of the strat must be a door node.
+In all strats with an `exitCondition`, the `to` node of the strat must be a door node or exit node.
 If the door has a lock on it, it is required to be unlocked before a strat with an `exitCondition` can be executed: door lock bypass strats cannot be combined with strats having an `exitCondition`.
 An `exitCondition` object must contain exactly one property, which indicates the type of exit condition provided by the strat:

 - _leaveWithRunway_: This indicates that a runway of a certain length is connected to the door, with which Samus can gain speed and run or jump through the door, among other possible actions.
 - _leaveShinecharged_: This indicates that it is possible to charge a shinespark and leave the room with a certain amount of time remaining on the shinecharge timer (e.g., so that a shinespark can be activated in the next room).
 - _leaveWithSpark_: This indicates that it is possible to shinespark through the door transition.
+- _leaveWithGModeSetup_: This indicates that Samus can take enemy damage through the door transition, to set up R-mode or direct G-mode in the next room.
+- _leaveWithGMode_: This indicates that Samus can carry G-mode into the next room (where it will become indirect G-mode).

 Each of these properties is described in more detail below.